Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-remote-mcp.md

   - **Production environment ID**: This can be found on the `Orchestration` page of dbt Cloud.
 Use this to set an `x-dbt-prod-environment-id` header.
   - **Token**: Please generate either a personal access token or a service token.
 In terms of permissions, to fully utilize remote MCP, it must be configured with Semantic Layer and Developer permissions.

-3. For the remote MCP, you will pass on headers through the json blob in order to configure required fields:
+3. For the remote MCP, you will pass on headers through the JSON blob to configure required fields:

 **Configuration for APIs and SQL tools**